Azure/azure-c-shared-utility/c/testtools/umock_c/doc/umock_c.md

 If the index is out of range umock_c shall raise an error with the code UMOCK_C_ARG_INDEX_OUT_OF_RANGE.

 If bytes is NULL or length is 0, umock_c shall raise an error with the code UMOCK_C_INVALID_ARGUMENT_BUFFER.

+ValidateArgumentBuffer shall only be available for mock functions that have arguments.

 ###IgnoreAllCalls(void)